theortsac/frens-dao/README.md

 # FrensDAO (🫂, 🫂)
 The concept of a DAO to help ukraine.
 Each ETH you donate = 1 $FRENS token.
-All ETH is directly donated to ukraine.
+All ETH is directly donated to Ukraine.